botworld-wiki/beatburger.github.io/pages/exploring.md

 ## Critters

-Catch them by walking on them.
-You'll get scraps and sometimes even rare [Brawler Batteries](/brawler-battery).
-Some are cute, some will hurt you.
+All the **rabbits, scarabs, snakes**, etc.

+- Catch them by walking upon them
+- They drop scraps & sometimes [Brawler Batteries](/brawler-battery)
-They spawn/despawn when you enter a fight
+- They spawn/despawn when you start a fight
+- Some flee, some attack and hurt

+### Catching Tips

+- To catch a lot easily, hunt the aggressive ones
+- Saltwater Swamp is packed with snakes

 </div>